Environmental Health Services

 MOSQUITO AND WEST NILE FACTS

-Citizens can prevent mosquitoes from breeding by turning over or removing containers around the home where rainwater collects, such as old tires, potted plant trays, buckets, and toys.
+Citizens can prevent mosquitoes from breeding by turning over or removing containers around the home where rainwater is collected, such as old tires, potted plant trays, buckets, and toys.
 Citizens also are advised to clean birdbaths and wading pools once a week, to clean roof gutters and downspouts screens regularly, and eliminate standing water on flat roofs.

 What is West Nile virus infection?